Best Places to Eat in Magic Kingdom

 There are undoubtedly tons of great options, but depending on what you’re looking for in your dining experience some choices are better than others.
 Read on to see our top picks for the best places to eat in Magic Kingdom and find which option best meets your needs regardless of breakfast, lunch, dinner, or just a tasty treat!

 Magic Kingdom restaurants all have a different atmosphere, experience, menu, and price range so take a look at this list before walking into the first eatery you spot.

 Want to grab a bite before starting a busy day in the park?
 Here are our top choices for a magical first meal of the day:

 Need just a little something to jump-start your day?
-Head over to Sleepy Hollow, here you can something cheap (under $10!) and quick to eat on the go.
+Head over to Sleepy Hollow, where you can grab something cheap (under $10!) and quick to eat on the go.